 It may have been what young Spaniards wanted, but these added extras raised the price too high.
 Rieju decided to pull the Jaco 125 Sport model from the showrooms, but keep the more economical, street-oriented, no frills 125 going because it sold 3000 bikes in the first five years.

-Following KTM’s 60 percent acquisition of Gas Gas’ parent company, the EC, XC, and GP lines of enduro bikes from GasGas will be replaced by KTM’s in-house platform sharing engine and chassis technology.
+Following KTM’s 60 percent acquisition of Gas Gas’ parent company, the EC, XC, and GP lines of enduro bikes from GasGas were moved to Austria and replaced by KTM’s in-house platform sharing engine and chassis technology.
 As a result, GasGas’ previous range of Spanish-made enduro bikes faced certain death.
 However, Rieju stepped in to take over the defunct Gas Gas models.

 Rieju’s production of the former 250cc and 300cc Gas Gas EC, XC and GP bikes will have Rieju-branded bikes filling the demand.
 Rieju currently manufactures 12,000 small motorcycles annually in its facilities in Figueres, near Barcelona, and exports 85% of its production to more than 40 countries.

-KTM owns the Gas Gas name and trials bikes, but Rieju will rebrand the former Gas Gas of-road bikes as Riejus.
+KTM owns the Gas Gas name and trials bikes, but Rieju has rebranded the former Gas Gas off-road bikes as Riejus.
 Adding the GasGas line to Rieju’s line of dual-sport and play bikes gives Rieju a solid line of full-size, off-road-ready, dirt bikes.
 The first sign that Rieju has jump-started is that they now have an American distributor.
-Central Powersports Distribution (CPD), located in Watertown, South Dakota, is helping Rieju make their first appearance in the USA.
+Central Powersports Distribution (CPD), located in Watertown, South Dakota, who are helping Rieju make their first appearance in the USA.